microsoft/AcademicContent/Workshop/19. Blockchain on Azure (Draft)/Blockchain on Azure HOL.md

 	};
 	```

-1. Back in the terminal or PowerShell Window, compile the  contracts.
+1. Return to the terminal or PowerShell window and execute the following command to compile the  contracts:

 	```
 	truffle compile
 	```

-1. Deploy the contracts.
-This action will deploy the contracts the blockchain now that the contracts are compiled.
+1. Now use the following command to deploy the contracts to the blockchain:

 	```
 	truffle deploy